blox-eng/blox.bg/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: 'Big dreams, small builds'
+      text: 'Dream big, build simple'
       color: text-dark
       type: TitleBlock
-    subtitle: 'Imagine, Blueprint, Build'
+    subtitle: Unleash your imagination
     text: >
-      We empower everyone to dream big and build with ease.
-A more sustainable and beautiful world to live in, for everyone.
+      We believe that everyone should dream as big as they can.
+There are no limits to imagination.
     actions:
       - label: Get started
         altText: ''